Winter Has Come: Is Your Hospital Ready?

 Mobile storage, like PODS containers, provide a wealth of advantages when preparing for and reacting to extreme cold:

-- A hospital can store and provision additional equipment and supplies, storing them off-site during warmer months, and bringing the container back as winter strikes.
+- A health facility can store medical equipment and supplies off-site during warmer months, and bringing the container back as winter strikes.

 - Ground-level entry makes container loading and unloading easy in an emergency.